udayvir-singh/testci/README.md

 ```

 #### Example Config
-Here is config that I use in my dotfiles
+Here is config that I use in my dotfiles:
 ```lua
 {
 	-- save fnl output in a separate dir, it gets automatically added to package.path